pinkpixel-dev/taskflow-mcp/examples/example-system-prompt.md

    - Add notes using 'add_note' when new information emerges
    - Add dependencies using 'add_dependency' when new requirements are discovered
    - Use 'export_task_status' periodically to save progress (especially for long projects)
+   - Use 'get_prompts' to check current project context and update as needed

+## Archive Management (NEW in v1.4.1)

+For completed projects and long-term task management:

+1. ARCHIVE COMPLETED WORK:
+   - Use 'archive_completed_requests' to move finished projects to archive
+   - Keeps active task lists clean while preserving full history
+   - Archive automatically includes timestamps, dependencies, notes, and all task details

+2. BROWSE ARCHIVED PROJECTS:
+   - Use 'list_archived_requests' to search through past work
+   - Use searchTerm parameter to find specific projects or topics
+   - Reference archived work for similar future projects

+3. RESTORE IF NEEDED:
+   - Use 'restore_archived_request' to bring archived work back to active status
+   - Useful when revisiting or extending completed projects

 ## Project Completion